 Risks of Smart Home Design

 Additionally, there are so many different smart features that you may unintentionally cross the chasm between novelty and utility and end up spending cash you won’t recoup.
 Novel smart features will not have high returns in the same way that useful smart features do because less buyers expect them.
-Let the owners splurge on self-cooking and cleaning robots; focus on setting up a basic smart home so that they can incorporate more niche tech later.
+Let the owners splurge on self-cooking and cleaning robots; focus on setting up a basic smart home interior design so that they can incorporate more niche tech later.

 Marketing Your Smart Home

 Focus on tech-savvy consumers

 Most likely, the type of buyer who is interested in a smart home and willing to pay more for the amenities is already involved with advanced tech.
 To catch this tech-savvy buyer’s attention, focus on professional-looking video marketing for the best results.
 To get sweeping shots of the exterior of your property, consider hiring a videographer who works with drones.
 Drones can take beautiful shots of the lawn and neighborhood that an on-the-ground cameraman just can’t get.

 Additionally, consider hiring a professional team to create a VR home walkthrough marketing video.
 This 3D walkthrough can serve both as a standard home walkthrough video for non-VR consumers but will have the added benefit of allowing individuals who already own VR headsets – and are therefore more interested in modern tech – to gain a unique visual perspective of your home.